wedgeski/MUTHURbot/README.md

 `npm install`

-This will install the MUTHURbot dependencies into the code directory.
+This will install the MUTHURbot dependencies into the MUTHURbot directory.

 ## Set up your Discord environment
 MUTHURbot expends to find a file '.env' in the code directory.
 The file